- Medicines to kill the parasites, such as albendazole or praziquantel

-Cysticercosis is an infection by a parasite called Taenia solium (T. solium), a pork tapeworm, that creates cysts in different areas in the body.
+Cysticercosis is an infection by a parasite called Taenia solium (T solium).
+It is a pork tapeworm that creates cysts in different areas in the body.

-Risk factors include eating pork, fruits, and vegetables contaminated with T. solium as a result of unhealthy cooking preparation.
-The disease can also be spread by contact with infected people or fecal matter.
+Risk factors include eating pork, fruits, and vegetables contaminated with T solium as a result of undercooking or improper food preparation.
+The disease can also be spread by contact with infected feces.

 Most often, the worms stay in muscles and do not cause symptoms.

-Symptoms that do occur depend on where the infection is found:
+Symptoms that do occur depend on where the infection is found in the body:

 Tests that may be done include: